anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 ## 10) The Presets now show in the list.
 Make note of the Yes Preset and No Preset IDs.

-The values will be one, two, three, etc.
+The values will be one, two, three, four, five, six, seven, eight, etc.

 # In Indigo

 ## 12) Edit the previously created Voice Monkey device

-Add the values of the Presets in the Preset ID No and Prest ID Yes fields
+Add the values of the Presets in the Prest ID Yes and Preset ID No fields

+# In the Indigo Alexa Plugin

 ## 13) Enable the Alexa Plugin, if it is not already enabled

-## 14) In the Alexa Plugin, select 'Manage Alexa Device Publications...''
+## 14) Select 'Manage Alexa Device Publications...''

-## Select the Voice Monkey device
+## Select the Voice Monkey device, i.e. 'Office Echo'
 ## tick the checkbox 'Publish device'
 ## select 'Switch' as the Type
 ## click Save   <--------